grepeverything/Solana-Paper-Wallet-with-Staking/index.md

 solana config get
 ```

-Copy `cold-wallet-address.txt` from the Data USB to `~/`:
+Copy `cold-wallet-address.txt` from the Data USB to `~/`or preferred working directory:

 ```bash
 cp /media/<USER>/<Data_USB>/cold-wallet-address.txt ~
 ```

-Transfer SOL from the hot wallet to the cold wallet:
+Transfer SOL from the hot wallet to the cold wallet (leave some SOL in the hot wallet as it will be the fee payer for most of the transactions.
+0.05 should be fine):

 *Test Run*:
 ```bash